bhushankalvani/ngx-avatar/README.md

 A universal avatar component for Angular applications that fetches and generates avatars based on user information.
 Features a robust fallback system that automatically tries alternative sources when the primary source fails.

-**Angular 17 Ready**: Built with modern Angular features including standalone components, improved performance, and ESLint integration.
+**Angular 17 Ready**: Built with modern Angular features including the new application builder, improved performance, and ESLint integration.

 ## Features